uk0/obs-localvocal/README.md

 - **Linux x86_64**: This version is for Linux systems with x86_64 architecture.

 Make sure to download the version that matches your system's hardware and operating system for the best performance.

+If using Windows and the plugin fails to load after installation, please ensure you have the [latest MSVC runtime](https://aka.ms/vs/17/release/vc_redist.x64.exe) installed, and that you are using the correct version (e.g. not using a CUDA version without an NVidia GPU and CUDA installed)

 ### Models
 The plugin ships with the Tiny.en model, and will autonomously download other Whisper models through a dropdown.